 It’s easy to focus on the big things when packing a suitcase for your next vacation.
 Choosing the right shoes, dresses and electronics, making sure you've got travel insurance, remembering your passport for overseas trips and much more.

 Those are all important, of course, but don’t forget that sometimes the little things can make a big difference to your trip.
-Here are eight tiny travel accessories under $20 that will definitely improve your time away from home.
+Here are nine tiny travel accessories under $20 that will definitely improve your time away from home.

 It won’t win any fashion awards, but an eye mask can easily be the difference between a good night’s sleep and none at all.